Arimodu/BeatZip/README.md

 	The application will crash when there is already a .zip file with the same name in the destination directory

 If you experience issues you may ping me on the Beat Saber modding community discord or PM me directly from there.
+My username if "Arimodu"

 I am releasing this as an open source project.
 If you want you may build on this, bugfix this, polish the code and whatever other stuff you may want to do.
 Make a branch and submit a pull request to pull to master and release.